hexane360/OctoPrint/docs/features/accesscontrol.rst

   * any components provided through plugins which are enabled for anonymous users

+If :ref:`accessControl.restrictedFileMenu <sec-configuration-config_yaml-accesscontrol>` is enabled, anonymous users will not be able to view or download gcode files.

 Logged in users will get access to everything besides the Settings and System Commands, which are admin-only.